Emma, my middle child likes to stomp, scream, and hit when she is mad.

 Implement high fives to celebrate good behavior

-So when we take the time to recognize when they’re doing great instead of honing in on the times they slipped up, then it empowers our kids.
+So when we take the time to recognize when they’re doing great instead of honing in on the unwanted behaviors, then it empowers our kids.
+It’s also a good way to show them that consequences are simply the outcomes of choices and don’t always have to be bad — there are absolutely positive consequences.

 And for the kid that hits, opening up the door to appropriate hitting, this is huge!